 There are no words that can describe the feeling of becoming new parents.
 The happiness a new baby brings into a family is a wonderful thing.
 However, the cost of having a child can be a shock to new parents.

 Diapers, day care, and doctor bills all cost a fortune.
 The good news is, there are many wonderful tax breaks for new parents that can help offset some of the expense of a new baby.
 Here’s more about those tax benefits and how you might qualify.

-The first benefit to having a new baby is your baby qualifies as a new dependent.
-The IRS gives a deduction of $3,900 for 2013 for each one claimed on your tax return, including you and your spouse.
+The first benefit to having a new baby is that your baby qualifies as a new dependent.
+The IRS gives a deduction of $4,050 for 2016 for each one claimed on your tax return, including you and your spouse.

 Your new baby adds another exemption, therefore reducing your taxable income.
 There are some rules about who qualifies as a dependent, but most of the time, children will qualify.

 The second benefit for some new parents is a change in filing status.
 If you are not married or have been separated from your spouse for the last 6 months of the year, your child may qualify you for the Head of Household filing status.

 This filing status could be better than filing as single and decrease your taxable income.
 If you are married and living with your spouse, you are not allowed to claim head of household.

 Earned Income Tax Credit